Extractables Analysis Laboratory according to USP 1663

 Accredited laboratory COFRAC ISO 17025

-As a pharmaceutical manufacturer, you wish to perform a leaching analysis in accordance with USP 1663 and USP 1664.
+As a pharmaceutical manufacturer, you want to carry out an extractables analysis according to USP 1663

-USP 1663 and USP 1664 are United States Pharmacopeia (USP) guidelines focused on assessing the leaching risks of packaging materials in contact with pharmaceutical products.
+USP 1663 is a guideline from the United States Pharmacopeia (USP) focused on assessing the leaching risks of packaging materials in contact with pharmaceutical products.

 USP 1663